BeyondATC/BeyondATC_Wiki/docs/support/faq.md

 ??? info "Is BeyondATC powered by AI?"
     We use the latest in AI technologies to process your voice, decide what the ATC should do, and generate highly realistic responses with AI voices.
 However, to keep the program affordable we do not use a LLM (Large Language Model) such as Gemini or ChatGPT.

+??? info "Do I need a Navigraph subscription to use BeyondATC?"
+    You don’t need a Navigraph subscription to use BeyondATC.
+The software pulls information directly from your simulator, including airport data, approaches, waypoints, and more, using the scenery and AIRAC cycle already available in your sim.
+However, if you generate a flight plan in Simbrief using a different AIRAC cycle than what’s in your simulator, you may encounter specific discrepancies.

+    If desired, you can opt for a one-month Navigraph subscription to update both your simulator and Simbrief with the latest AIRAC cycle, ensuring everything is synchronized to the same source.

 ## ATC questions

 ??? info "Why am I regularly getting Squawk 1000?"